Let’s talk about some of the biggest mistakes new puppy owners make!

-So, if your dog gets a hold of some food from the kitchen counter and you yell at him, they will not be able to connect that with what they did wrong.
+So, if your dog gets a hold of some food from the kitchen counter and you yell at him, he doesn’t connect your shouts with the action.

 Of course, you never want to hit your dog physically as they will eventually just end up being afraid of you in the end.

 You can firmly tell them NO!
 But nothing more than that.
 Check out the video below to learn more about rewards vs. punishment in dog training.

 MISTAKE 5: Waiting too long to start training